Chris Cuomo has been fired, CNN says

 “It’s the last thing I ever wanted to do, was compromise any of my colleagues.
 I know they have a process that they think is important.
 I respect that process, so I’m not going to talk about this any more than that.”

 In August Andrew Cuomo resigned as governor of New York following accusations that he had sexually harassed 11 women, including groping, kissing and sexualised comments, which he denies.
+He has been charged with a misdemeanor sex crime.

+The 63-year-old was already embroiled in controversy over his handling of the Covid pandemic, particularly the decision to send elderly patients back to senior homes.

+It later emerged his brother had been advising him on how to handle the sexual harassment allegations.

 Register for free to continue reading